WHAT IS MASS ?

 “ Before Maxwell, people conceived of physical reality — in so far as it is supposed to represent events in nature — as material points, whose changes consist exclusively of motions.
 After Maxwell they conceived physical reality as represented by continuous fields, not mechanically explicable.
 The conception of the electromagnetic field as an ultimate entity had been generally accepted, and serious thinkers had abandoned the belief in the possibility of a mechanical explanation of Maxwell’s equations.
 Before long they were, on the contrary, actually trying to explain material points and their inertia in terms of field theory.
 This change in the conception of reality is the most profound and fruitful one that has come to physics since Newton; but it has at the same time to be admitted that the program has by no means been completely carried out yet.
 The successful systems of physics which have been evolved since rather represent compromises between these two schemes, which for that very reason bear a provisional, logically incomplete character. ”

-In the light of the above wisdom, let’s ask: What if mass of elementary particle, or of a body of matter, would always be simply defined as its total combined energy divided by the square of the speed of light, i.e. there is nothing else to “mass” other than the total combined energy?
+In the light of the above wisdom, let’s ask: What if mass of elementary particle, or of a body of matter, were to be understood, in the most general sense, as its total combined energy divided by the square of the speed of light, i.e. there there would be, essentially, not much else to “mass” other than the total combined energy, but energy in a form of waves, not particles?

 But since we want to change our perspective, and instead of conceptualizing matter as made of particles, look at it as being composed of waves, and waves have no mass, then we need to answer the question: How such “mass” seems to be localised in this picture?
 If everything is made of waves, and waves neither have mass, nor are they local, then in such a picture, what would be this “mass” that seems to be localised?